SOFiSTiK/gh_sofistik/README.md

 # gh_sofistik
-Grasshopper components allowing to add analytical properties to Grasshopper geometry and to convert this information to SOFiSTiK input files
+Grasshopper components allowing to add properties for structural analysis to Grasshopper geometry and to convert this information to SOFiSTiK input files

 Install the components by dragging & dropping the assembly gh_sofistik.gha from the subfolder ./bin onto the Grasshopper window.
 After installation a SOFiSTiK tab should appear in the control panel of Grasshopper containing four groups of components: